Meet the Staff

 Dallas joined the Latino Cultural Center as the Business Operations Specialist in November of 2016.
 Having graduated from Purdue in 2011 with a bachelor’s degree in English and Creative Writing, Dallas is very excited to be back on campus surrounded by the culture, energy, and excitement that comes from being in a university environment.
 Dallas is passionate about meeting and speaking with new people, hearing their stories and learning as much as possible from those around him.

 Dallas has lived in Lafayette for the past 8 years.
 He lives with his wife (his high school sweetheart) and two cats.
 In his spare time he enjoys baking, especially bagels and breads and spending time with his family and friends.
 He is also a fan of card and board games.
-Finally, as an Eagle Scout with the Boy Scouts of America, he enjoys giving back to the community as the Boy Scout Roundtable Commissioner for the Wabash Valley District of the Sagamore Council.

 The student workers at the LCC handle office duties, educational outreach, event preparation, in addition to a variety of services.